dbrevesf/dbrevesf.github.io/_posts/2018-01-08-section1-data-types.md

 ### Tuples

-- Immutability: Use tuples to present things that shouldn't be changed, such as days of week.
+- Immutability: Use tuples to present things that shouldn't be changed, such as days of the week.

 - Methods: